dhellmann/pymotw-3/source/configparser/index.rst

 .. literalinclude:: types.ini

-:class:`SafeConfigParser` does not make any attempt to understand the option type.
+:class:`ConfigParser` does not make any attempt to understand the option type.
 The application is expected to use the correct method to fetch the value as the desired type.  :func:`get` always returns a string.
 Use :func:`getint` for integers, :func:`getfloat` for